Arrivas House: Historic St. Augustine Preservation Board

 The Historic St. Augustine Preservation Board purchased the Arrivas House in July 1960 for $49,900, and set out to restore the structure to its Second Spanish Period appearance.
 It was the first restoration project they undertook in preparation for St. Augustine's 400th Anniversary celebration in 1965.
 Work began on the home in January 1961, and was formally dedicated on March 11, 1963.
 Then-Vice President Lyndon B. Johnson visited St. Augustine to mark the occasion, and gave a speech to the city from the Arrivas House balcony.
-During Johnson's visit, Senator George Smathersformally invited the Spanish government, represented by Spanish Ambassador Antonio Garrigues, to participate in St. Augustine's 400th anniversary celebrations.
+It became an issue in the civil rights movement when a banquet afterwards at the elegant Ponce de Leon Hotel was planned for whites only (protests and negotiations resulted in a few Blacks being able to attend the banquet).
+During Johnson's visit, Senator George Smathers formally invited the Spanish government, represented by Spanish Ambassador Antonio Garrigues, to participate in St. Augustine's 400th anniversary celebrations.

 The Arrivas House served as an interpreted historic site run by the Historic St. Augustine Preservation Board, where costumed docents demonstrated typical activities of Spanish colonial women.
 This included spinning, weaving, and candle making.
 In 1968, the Preservation Board acquired a loom that dated back to 1792 in Ohio.
 It was a gift from Van E. Marker of Tangerine, Florida.
 The loom was made of oak, maple, and black walnut and weighed almost 1,800 pounds.
 The Board put it to use at the Arrivas House.
 The second story briefly served as administrative offices for the Preservation Board.

 The Arrivas House was documented as part of the Historic American Buildings Survey in 1960.
 Complete documentation is available on the Library of Congress's online catalog.